-Finally, the cooperative organizational form will play a significant role in this DR. The very nature of the cooperative model corresponds directly to the emerging collaborative movement's essence.
-Existing cooperatives will serve as models for many new flagship cooperatives that will naturally promote the transition to this new form of sharing economy: donarism.
-For example, we will need networks of local, regional, and national cooperatives to organize domestic production and sharing of energy and food and 3D fabrication of various objects and buildings.
-And to extend and generalize electrified collective and individual transportation without forgetting, of course, a universal, open and unrestricted access infrastructure to a wireless Internet.
+Finally, the cooperative organizational form will play a significant role in this DR. The very nature of the cooperative model corresponds directly to the essence of the emerging collaborative movement.
+Existing cooperatives will serve as models for many new flagship cooperatives that will naturally promote the transition to this new form of sharing economy that is donarism.
+For example, we will need networks of local, regional, and national cooperatives to organize domestic production and sharing of energy and food, as well as for 3D production of various objects and buildings.
+And to extend and generalize electrified collective and individual transportation, without forgetting, of course, a universal, open and free access infrastructure to a wireless Internet.